Anuragt1104/asi-a11y-guardian/README.md

 https://example.com
 ```
 The Gateway will acknowledge and initiate an audit.
 It replies with a short summary and top 10 issues including fixes and references.

+Depth parameter:
+- You can pass an optional crawl depth via `AuditRequest.depth` (default 1).
+The orchestrator audits same‑host links up to that depth and aggregates issues across pages.

 ## Input/Output Models